 Tom has a teaching-focussed role in the school, which involves development and dissemination of innovative, research-informed teaching and assessment practices for Higher Education.
 He sits on several committees within the School of Mathematical Sciences and Faculty of Science that oversee curriculum development and enhancing the Student Experience.

-As Mathematics Curriculum Lead, Tom is conducting a major redesign of Undergraduate Mathematics programmes offered by the school.
-He is collaborating with students, staff, alumni and employers to embed development and assessment of professional competencies with traditional teaching of mathematical content to ensure the curriculum is relevant and fit-for-purpose.
+As Mathematics Curriculum Lead, Tom is conducted a major redesign of Undergraduate Mathematics programmes between Spring 2020 and Summer 2023.
+He collaborated with students, staff, alumni and employers to embed development and assessment of professional competencies with traditional teaching of mathematical content to ensure the curriculum is relevant and fit-for-purpose.
+The new programmes launched in September 2023.

 - Teaching support for 1st Year Core (MATH1005 Analytical and Computational Foundations, MATH1006 Calculus, MATH1007 Linear Mathematics) [2014-2020]